Traveling to London for the First Time: Tips & Tricks for Your Visit

 • Look right(!) when crossing a street in London.
 Yes, right, because they do drive on the other side of the road in Britain.
 If this is your first trip to the UK, it might take some getting used to.
 So be careful!

 • Pack an umbrella or a good rain jacket.
-It rains a lot in London, especially in the colder season.
-Although, as climate changes, the weather has gotten significantly drier here too.
-So check the weather forecast before your trip.
+It rains a lot in London, especially in the colder season, so it’s always best to check the weather forecast before your trip.
 Wearing layers is always the best way to go!

 Traditional black London cab is a must when tarvelling in London